-Section 136407.
-Credit for Certain New Electric Bicycles.
+SFC Section 126407 [House Section 136407].
+Credit For Certain New Electric Bicycles.

-- Provides a 30% refundable tax credit for up to \$3,000 of the cost of qualified electric bikes placed into service before Jan.
+- Minor changes made to the House-passed version of the bill. - Provides a 30% refundable tax credit for up to \$3,000 of the cost of qualified electric bikes placed into service before Jan.
 1, 2027.
 Limits the credit to \$900. - Phases the credit out for buyers earning more than \$75,000 (\$150,000 for married couples filing jointly and \$112,500 for head of household filers) at a rate of \$200 per every \$1,000 in excess. - Defines qualified electric bicycles as those equipped with fully operable pedals, a saddle or seat for the rider, an electric motor of less than 750 watts subject to certain speed limitations.
-Aggregate amount paid for the bicycle may not exceed \$4,000. - Eligible manufacturers must provide the Secretary with each vehicle identification number (VIN) of electric vehicles sold under this provision.
-Taxpayers must include the VIN on their return to receive the credit. - The credit would expire after Dec.
+Aggregate amount paid for the bicycle may not exceed \$4,000. - Eligible manufacturers must provide the Treasury Secretary with each vehicle identification number (VIN) of electric vehicles sold under this provision.
+Taxpayers must include the VIN on their return to receive the credit. - Directs the Treasury Secretary to provide an alternative method for determining modified adjusted gross income for taxpayers who did not file in the preceding taxable year. - Increases the portion of credits attributable to direct spending by 6.0445%. - The credit would expire after Dec.
 31, 2025. - Impact: The credit incentivizes individuals to purchase electric bicycles.